csphere/ffxiv-firmament-teamcraft-guide/README.md

 - You get to keep any materials gathered while in the Diadem, even if booted
 - You can leave at any time by opening the Duty Finder window and clicking Leave
 - Flying is unlocked by default; fly into tornado lookin' things to move around more faster
 - Use the Aetheromatic Augur skill to kill monsters for lots of mats - these aren't KOS and don't fight back.
 The Augur bar looks and behaves like a limit break.
 It charges up as you gather things, and each discharge kills one monster.
-It does not working for fishing, though.
+It does not work for fishing, though.

 <br>